Wellspring Women’s Center is a haven – its dining room painted a rosy pink, peace-bringing paper cranes suspended from its ceiling.

 Many women, she elaborated, are forced to wait at the welfare office for hours for help — a discourtesy that conveys to them that their time is not valuable and that they are not worthy.
 Their willingness to accept this treatment reinforces low self-esteem.

-“Dignity means that when a person is interacting with another person, they can expect certain kinds of treatment from that other person,” added Genelle Smith, the social worker.
+“Dignity means that when a person is interacting with another person, they can expect certain kinds of treatment from that other person,” added Genelle Smith,.
 “So for me, that is dignity – it is an interaction or an exchange.
 It is not something that someone just has on their own.”

 Genelle explains what it means to help Wellspring’s guests.